-Cardiovascular Thrombotic Events: Celecoxib may cause an increased risk of serious CV thrombotic events, myocardial infarction (MI), and stroke, which can be fatal.
-All NSAIDs may have a similar risk.
-This risk may increase with dose and duration of use.
+Celecoxib may cause an increased risk of serious CV thrombotic events, myocardial infarction (MI), and stroke, which can be fatal.
+All NSAIDs may have a similar risk, which may increase with dose and duration of use.
 The relative increase of this risk appears to be similar in those with or without known CV disease or CV risk factors.
 However, patients with CV disease or CV risk factors may be at greater risk in terms of absolute incidence, due to their increased rate at baseline.
-To minimize the potential risk for an adverse CV event in patients treated with celecoxib, the lowest effective dose should be used for the shortest duration possible.
+As the cardiovascular risks of celecoxib may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.
 Physicians and patients should remain alert for the development of such events, even in the absence of previous CV symptoms.
-Patients should be informed about the signs and symptoms of serious CV toxicity and the steps to take if they occur (see section 5.1).
+Patients should be informed about the signs and symptoms of serious CV toxicity and the steps to take if they occur.

-Two large, controlled, clinical trials of a different COX-2 selective NSAID for the treatment of pain in the first 10 to 14 days following CABG surgery found an increased incidence of myocardial infarction and stroke (see section 4.3).
+Two large, controlled, clinical trials of a different COX-2 selective NSAID for the treatment of pain in the first 10 to 14 days following CABG surgery found an increased incidence of myocardial infarction and stroke.